 For the last 10 years, the popularity of NGINX has been growing constantly.
 By the end of Q3 2017, 21% of active websites were found running on NGINX.
 It is hard to believe that webmasters, server architects, service providers, cloud builders, web hosters, and enterprises are not following the trends.
 The growing popularity is NGINX is mainly due to its openness and ability to act as a front-end proxy for Apache and other web servers to turn a collection of badly behaving Internet user connections into a more orderly stream of stuff that helps Apache do a better job serving.

-When we dug deep into the trend, we found it’s more of Microsoft server users who are falling in love of NGINX.
+When we dug deep into the trend, we found it’s more of Microsoft server users who are falling in love with NGINX.
 In the last 10 years, from the beginning of Q4 2007 to the end of Q3 2017, Microsoft has lost its 80% share, most to NGINX.
 In October 2007 Microsoft was at its peak as 38% of active websites were running on Microsoft, which has tumbled down to mere 7% by the end of Q3 2017.

 But, it’s not just Microsoft which is facing the heat from the growing adoption of NGINX.
 Apache has been on the receiving end as well, albeit with little loss.
 The market share of Apache in Q3 2007 was hovering around 48%, which has now come down to 45% by the end of Q3 2017.
-It’s interesting to learn that it was Apache which was dominating the internet when nearly three-fourth of active websites were running on it in 2005.
+It’s interesting to learn that it was Apache which was dominating the internet when nearly three-fourths of active websites were running on it in 2005.

 Internet’s Busiest Websites Trust NGINX